 Megan Donnelley was appointed to the Palmera Board in October 2016.
+Megan finalised her appointment on the Board on February 2022.

 Megan has spent her entire career on the front line of diverse and pioneering businesses.
 She's worked in both startups and corporate venture teams, taking responsibility for the full product lifecycle.
-Her roles span CEO / Head of Product at RadFrame (enterprise SaaS), Senior Product Manager at Redballoon (e-commerce), Lead Product Manager for Scentre Group's new venture (WhatsMine) and Senior Innovation Consultant at Fusion Labs supporting innovation teams at many ASX top 100 including Westpac, TAL, Suncorp and Telstra.
+Her roles span CEO / Head of Product at RadFrame (enterprise SaaS), Senior Product Manager at Redballoon (e-commerce), Lead Product Manager for Scentre Group's new venture (WhatsMine) and Director of Product and Design at Fusion Labs supporting innovation teams at many ASX top 100 including Westpac, TAL, Suncorp and Telstra.
 As one of the first team members of Car Next Door, she also helped grow peer-to-peer car-sharing from a single suburb in Sydney to a national network.